 DOE-owned buildings at the Ames Laboratory are on land leased to DOE by Iowa State University.
 None of the buildings at Ames Laboratory have been evaluated for eligibility for listing on the National Register of Historical Places.
-Buildings will be evaluated during the planning stage of projects involving demolition or renovation and DOE, in consultation with the SHPO, will determine eligibility for listing.
-Any adverse impact to an eligible building would be mitigated in consultation with the SHPO
+Ames Laboratory buildings are scheduled to be evaluated by a contracted architectural historian in February 2009.
+Evaluations will be forwarded to the SHPO and to DOE-AMSO.
+DOE, in consultation with the SHPO, will determine eligibility for listing on the National Register for Historical Places.
+Any adverse impact to an eligible building would be mitigated in consultation with the SHPO.